Mitigating Hidden Confounding Effects for Causal Recommendation: Experiments

 We conduct experiments on three publicly available real-world datasets: Tiktok, Kwai, and Taobao.
 All datasets have multi-behaviors, one of which is the mediator -- the click feedback.
 The statistics of datasets are in Table~\ref{stat_dataset}.

 \begin{itemize}[leftmargin=*] \item \textbf{Tiktok}\footnote{http://ai-lab-challenge.bytedance.com/tce/vc/.}.
 This is a multimodal micro-video dataset released in the ICME Challenge 2019.
 It records several user feedback on videos, including \textit{click}, \textit{finish} and \textit{thumbs-up}.
 We view both the \textit{finish} and \textit{thumbs-up} as the like feedback, \ie $L$ in Figure~\ref{fig:CG_sp}.
 Tiktok dataset contains textual, visual and audio features for items.
-According to \cite{wang_click}, video captions (textual features) are exposure features and have direct impact on the clicks. \item \textbf{Kwai\footnote{https://www.kuaishou.com/activity/uimc.}}.
+According to \cite{wang_click}, the video captions, \ie textual features in the dataset are exposure features, which have direct effect on the clicks. \item \textbf{Kwai\footnote{https://www.kuaishou.com/activity/uimc.}}.
 This is also a micro-video dataset released in the Kuaishou User Interest Modeling Challenge.
 This dataset includes three types of user feedback: \textit{click}, \textit{finish}, and \textit{thumbs-up}.
 Similarly, we treat \textit{finish} and \textit{thumbs-up} as the like feedback.
-Besides the interaction data, visual features of video covers were extracted by the organizer and can be viewed as exposure features. \item \textbf{Taobao\footnote{\url{https://tianchi.aliyun.com/competition/entrance/231532/information}}}.
+Besides the interaction data, the visual features of video covers were extracted by the organizer and can be viewed as exposure features. \item \textbf{Taobao\footnote{\url{https://tianchi.aliyun.com/competition/entrance/231532/information}}}.
 This is an e-commercial dataset including users' \textit{click} and \textit{purchase} records.
 Besides interactions, the seller and category features are also provided.
-For this dataset, the \textit{purchase} will be treated as the like feedback. \end{itemize} We sort the click feedback in chronological order.
+For this dataset, the \textit{purchase} will be treated as the like feedback. \end{itemize} We sort click feedback chronologically.
 The earlier 70\% clicks are used for training.
-Then for each user, liked items not included in the training set are equally divided into validation set and test set, keeping chronological order.
-The main consideration here is that hidden confounding effects may drift over time (\eg news events).
-Thus, achieving better performance on the validation and test sets indicates better capacities of recommender models to get rid of the confounding effects (in training set) and provide more accurate recommendations.
-We take the like feedback to evaluate model performance.
+For each user, liked items not included in the training set are equally divided into validation and test set, keeping chronological order.
+The main consideration is that the hidden confounding effects may drift over time (\eg news events).
+Thus, achieving better performance on validation and test sets indicates the better capacities of recommender models to get rid of the confounding effects (in training set) and provide more accurate recommendation results.
+We take the like feedback to evaluate performance of all models.